sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ### Architecture Design

 The MPLS feature extends Route and Next Hop support in SONiC to include optional MPLS label stack in addition to the existing IPv4/IPv6 address information.
-The weighted ECMP feature extends Next Hop Group support in SONiC to include optional weight in addition to the existing Next Hop Group Member information.

 ### High-Level Design